ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

   \chi(x,y,0) = \exp(-75 r^2)

 where :math:`r = \sqrt{(x-x_c)^2+(y-y_c)^2}` and :math:`(x_c,y_c)` are
-the corrdinates of the center of the pulse.
+the coordinates of the center of the pulse.
 The potential is selected as

 .. math::